 After all, isn’t the purpose of your writing to communicate and connect with others?
 You may be crystal clear about what you’re trying to say.
 Yet you may not reach your goals if clarity issues (which you can’t see because you wrote it) prevent your readers from understanding what you’re communicating.

 Find a buddy or an editor.
 When requesting feedback from a buddy, prepare specific questions to make it easier to receive the feedback you need.
-As an editor, I walk my clients through the entire process to make it easier (and hopefully more fun!).
+As an editor, I walk my clients through the entire process to make it easier (and more enjoyable).

 I hope this helps you move out of the creating mindset and into the revising one.
 What do you find enjoyable about revision?
 Is there anything specific you’re struggling with?
 Comment below and let me know!
 I’d love to hear from you.